msavdert/patroni-the-hard-way/docs/redhat/06-configuring-patroni.md

       username: admin
       password: StrongAdminPassword
 EOF
   ssh root@${host} "chown -R root:root /etc/patroni && chmod 600 /etc/patroni/patroni.yml"
 done
 ```

-**Important Security Note:** The passwords in the configuration file are in plain text.
+**Security Note:** The passwords in the configuration file are in plain text.
 In a production environment, consider using environment variables or a secrets management system to handle sensitive credentials.

-## Create Patroni Systemd Service
+## 3. Create Patroni Systemd Service

-Create a systemd unit file to manage the Patroni service.
+Create a systemd unit file to manage the Patroni service:

 ```bash
 for host in db1 db2 db3; do